 I am hopeful that musicians and schools with vibrant music programs reach out to partner with other schools and community organizations to share their passion for music and bring access to all.
 Here are some programs that support Music Education in North America:

-Heart of the City Piano Program: in six Canadian cities, this program aims to enhance the lives and learning opportunities for at-risk youth through a structured music program.
+Heart of the City Piano Program: in six Canadian cities, this program aims to enhance the lives and learning opportunities of at-risk youth through a structured music program.

 The Sarah McLachlan School of Music in Vancouver provides music education to under-served and at-risk youth at no cost.
 The school is dedicated to helping young people build community and find their voice.